md-zaman/docker-learning/Mosh/Readme.md.txt

     To login as 'zaman' using the bash shell.
 We type: docker exec -it -u zaman 2f75e699 bash
     - logs in inside a container using bash
+    - This is not general.
+Related to containers

     To check if the changes has been made we type: cat /etc/passwd
     - we will see all the user information.
 Here we will find that the shell has been changed.

 7. Passwords are saved in the /etc/shadow.
 We can access this directory by: cat /etc/shadow